Be the first to know

 Hiring developers or IT workers to fulfill a remote role starts much like any other position—disclosing the required competencies, expectations, and outline of job duties, which either sparks interest or deters individuals to look elsewhere.

 The first step is to get an overview of candidates’ knowledge, previous work experiences, and motivation.
 A candidate’s resume or LinkedIn profile is usually a good baseline indicator as to whether the person has the qualifications needed.

 For remote interviews, use a video chat software (e.g. Skype) as this creates an opportunity to both read and convey body language.
 Remote interviews via video allows both parties to feel each other out more thoroughly than a phone interview.
 Also, this is a good time to sync about nuances that come with remote work such as scheduling or time zone differences, and to establish a communication schedule.

 Gaining insight into their motivation is a little trickier, but still an important part of the process.
 When interviewing a prospect, it’s crucial to understand how they see themselves integrating into the company.
 If you’re looking to fill a purely contract position with no room to move into a regular position once the job is completed, then make sure the candidate is clear on this.

 Perhaps the most challenging part is assessing an individual’s aptitude for required skills, especially for technical roles.
-There are specific programming questions you should ask in a technical remote interview and platforms out there to help with this.
+There are specific programming questions you should ask in a technical remote interview and platforms out there to help you ask and assess your candidates.

 For example, Codility’s CodeCheck product enables hiring managers and engineering leaders to gauge their developer candidates’ real-life coding ability.
 It’s one thing for an individual to describe their experience with a language or framework during an interview, and another to see them actually perform on-the-job tasks during interviews.
 CodeCheck allows for role-specific remote skills assessments to screen candidates before moving them to the interview stage.
 Real-life skills for all roles, programming languages and frameworks can be tested with CodeCheck.